apptainer/singularity-userdocs/appendix.rst

     Fingerprints: 22045C8C0B1004D058DE4BEDA20C27EE7FF7BA84

 The Fingerprints keyword is optional.
-It specifies one or more comma separated fingerprints corresponding to PGP public keys.
-If present, the bootstrap image will be verified and the build will only proceed if it is signed by keys matching *all* of the specified fingerprints.
+It specifies one or more comma-separated fingerprints corresponding to PGP public keys.
+If present, the bootstrap image will be verified, and the build will only proceed if it is signed by keys matching *all* of the specified fingerprints.